 Kakuba is one of the primary schools in Busedde Sub County.
 It relies on meagre funding from the government and parents in the community.
 After the first phase of the project, the school became a model in the region due to improved performance of the candidate class.

 The school staff testified that the help provided by the club greatly boosted their work.
 They had increased availability of scholastic materials such as text books, teacher guides and improved attendance of adolescent girls due to improved menstrual hygiene.

 Using ideas I got from the second workshop, I planned better for phase 2 of the project which was implemented in April 2018.
 I thought about how to utilise the remaining four pillars.

 I also thought about how to involve new and relevant partners to make the Kakuba Literacy project more impactful yet affordable.
 It was time to expand the project.

 The project committee got the teachers, local community leaders and parents more involved by asking them to take accountability of donated items such as text books and to monitor the progress of the pupils’ performance so as to tackle the issue of a well-functioning government.

-Construction has helped to promote high level of human capital by providing more learning space to accommodate more interested pupils from the community to learn new skills.
+Construction helped promote high level of human capital by providing more learning space.
+That way, we could accommodate more interested pupils from the community to learn new skills.
 Education is an important key in empowering a new cohort.

-We introduced a medical camp to promote acceptance of the rights of others by providing a free opportunity for community members to access quality medical care.
-In
+We introduced a medical camp to promote the acceptance of the rights of others.
+Community members were provided access to quality medical care for free.

-As the fruit trees mature, we will see an increased success in this project as more fruit becomes available.
+As the fruit trees mature, we will see even more success in this project as more fruit becomes available.

-The success of this project majorly depends on the sacrifice of like-minded youths, Rotarians and partners who have accepted to offer their professional services at a subsidised fee but mostly free of charge.
+The success of the Kakuba Literacy project majorly depends on the sacrifice of like-minded youths.
+Rotarians and partners have accepted to offer their professional services at a subsidised fee, but mostly free of charge.